 Collecting the Eggs

 Eggs should be picked up daily and refrigerated immediately for proper food handling.
-Additional safe egg handling resources below.

 At What Age Does a Hen Start to Lay Eggs?

-The age at when they start laying varies somewhat with the individual bird, the breed of chicken, and the time of year (sooner for spring chicks, later for winter chicks), but most start to lay eggs around 6 months of age.
+The age at when hens start laying varies somewhat with the individual bird, the breed of chicken, and the time of year (sooner for spring chicks, later for winter chicks), but most start to lay eggs around 6 months of age.

 The first eggs may be misshapen or soft or even have a small amount of blood on the outside shell.